 3.9 Trustpilot must without undue delay after becoming aware of the facts in writing notify the Customer about:

-(ii) any suspicion or finding of (a) breach of security that results in accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed by Trustpilot in connection with the Services, or (b) other failure to comply with Trustpilot's obligations under clause 3.2 and 3.3, or
+(ii) any suspicion or finding of (a) breach of security that results in accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed by Trustpilot in connection with the Services, or (b) other material failure to comply with Trustpilot's obligations under clause 3.2 and 3.3.

 3.11 Trustpilot must assist the Customer with meeting the other obligations that may be incumbent on the Customer according to Union or member state law related to data processing where the assistance of Trustpilot is implied, and where the assistance of Trustpilot is necessary for the Customer to comply with its obligations.
 This includes, but is not limited to, at request to provide the Customer with all necessary information about an incident under Clause 3.9 (ii), and all necessary information for an impact assessment in accordance with article 35 and 36 of the GDPR.

 3.12 In Annex 1, Trustpilot has stated the servers, offices etc. used to provide the Services.
 The Customer may at any time request information about the servers, offices used by Trustpilot in connection with the Services and Trustpilot shall respond within 30 days with such information.